 Grouping is used to group various fields of query results together.
 For this application, many of the queries to Vespa include grouping requests.
 The home page uses grouping to dynamically extract the first 3 levels of categories from the stored items.
 The search page groups results matching the query into categories, brands, item rating and price ranges.
 The order which the groups are rendered are determined by both counting and the relevance of the hits.
 This enables query-contextualized navigation.

-Ranking functions are contained in ranking profiles and can be referenced as part of any ranking expression from either first phase, second phase or other functions.
+Ranking functions are contained in rank profiles and can be referenced as part of any ranking expression from either first phase, second phase or other functions.